prancer-io/cloud-validation-framework/docs/docs/access.md

-# Accessing the Prancer validation framework
+# Accessing the Prancer Platform
 There are three ways to communicate with the framework.

 - Command Line Interface (CLI)